wp-plugins/easy-faqs/readme.txt

 * **NOTE:** This feature requires the Pro version of Easy FAQs: http://goldplugins.com/our-plugins/easy-faqs-details/
 * Add the shortcode [submit_faq] to the area of the page you want your form on.
 * Any submissions will be added to your FAQs list, on the back end.
 Only FAQs that you choose to publish will be displayed publicly.
+* E-mail notifications are sent to the site admin on new Frequently Asked Question (FAQ) submission.
+* Front End Submission supports Really Simple Captcha for SPAM prevention.
+Enable from the Options screen.

 = Options =
 * To control the destination of the "Read More" link, set the path in the FAQs Read More Link field.